0LL13/persontitles/README.rst

 DAMAGES OR OTHER LIABILITY, WHETHER IN CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+In this particular package this means especially that there is no warranty concerning the completeness of degrees for a country, the proper spelling of the degrees listed, and the correctness of those degrees.

 License
 -------